dcpf/joule/README.md

 ```

 #### CustomErrorHandler
-By default, Joule handles errors by logging the stack trace and sending a 500 Internal Server Error back to the caller along with the error message.
+By default, Joule handles errors by logging the stack trace and sending a '500 Internal Server Error' back to the caller along with the error message.
 If you need your own behaviour, you can specify a custom error handler like so:

 ```
 {